meyoungorcl/apex-atp/Lab3.md

 ## Introduction

-In this lab, you will create database objects using Quick SQL and then view the objects in SQL Developer Web.
-Then you will use SQL Developer Web to create an additional table and view all the database objects as a data model.
+In this module, you will create database objects using Quick SQL and then view the objects in SQL Developer Web.
+Then you will then use SQL Developer Web to create an additional table and view all the database objects as a data model.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.